 The Lake District National Park Authority plays an important role in safeguarding the National Park now and for future generations.
 We do this by working in partnership with landowners and ensuring that appropriate environmental and public access protections are in place.

-Our model for running a national park is not based on public ownership and people are often surprised to learn the National Park Authority owns less than four per cent of land in the Lake District.
-The rest is owned by organisations such as the National Trust, United Utilities, Forestry Commission and other private landowners.
+Our model for running a national park is not based on public ownership and people are often surprised to learn the National Park Authority owns less than 4% of land in the Lake District.
+Over half of the land is privately owned, with the rest owned by organisations such as the National Trust, United Utilities and Forestry England.

 There are various laws that allow for public access and maintain high levels of protection for the natural environment.
 We protect the National Park through access and environmental legislation, by working in partnership with landowners and stakeholders and by the National Park Authority’s planning controls.

 The National Park has acquired land for many reasons since its formation in 1951, but in the main it has been to ensure people can access the land and make sure we can care for the environment.
 During this time legislation has changed, public rights of access have increased and the environment has become better protected, with much of this enshrined in law; so it’s not always necessary to own land to secure these benefits.
 Now we own less than 4% of the National Park.